0x09/dspfun/motion/README.md

 	--keep-rate - If scaling in time, maintain same framerate.
 	--samesize-chroma - Subsampled chroma planes will use the same block size as the Y plane.

+	-Q|--quiet - Silence progress and other non-error output.

 3D coordinates can take 0 to represent their parent's size.